-Saving passwords is good for you if you are unable to remember them.
+Saving passwords is a good idea to remember them.
 This article will tell you how to check my saved passwords in Google Chrome.

 Google Chrome is the most light-weight and fastest web browser with plenty of interesting features and one such built-in feature allows users to save passwords for different websites which relieves users from the pain of typing passwords every time when logging into a website.